About Nate

 The TBI didn't announce itself in obvious ways.
 It expressed itself in the small, grinding dailiness of a life that felt just slightly off.
 Brain fog so thick some mornings he couldn't finish a sentence.
 Memory that dropped things without warning.
 Emotional responses that didn't match — anger that came too fast, sadness too slow, numbness that settled in and stayed.
 At his lowest point, he lost the ability to read.
 For someone who loved books, that loss was specific and heavy.

 He wasn't incapacitated.
 He kept going — raised his two sons, stayed in his marriage, held things together.
 That's part of what made it so exhausting.
 From the outside, nothing looked especially broken.
 But he knew the distance between who he'd been and who he was moving through those years, and the gap didn't close.
 He tried counseling.
 Neurofeedback.
 Supplements.
 Meditation.
 Exercise.
-Some things helped at the margins.
-None of them reached whatever had shifted at the center.
+Each required effort and self-honesty.
+Some helped at the margins.
+None of them gave him a simple answer.

 Fifteen years is a long time to manage.
 It's long enough to start believing that management is the best available option — that this is just what life is now, and you build around it.